 location subject third party: The term used when the location request is for the location of a station (STA) other than the requesting STA or the requested STA, (i.e., when the requesting STA asks, “Where is he/she?”)

-master session key (MSK): Keying material that is derived between the Extensible Authentication Protocol (EAP) peer and exported by the EAP method to the Authentication Server (AS).
+master session key: [MSK] Keying material that is derived between the Extensible Authentication Protocol (EAP) peer and exported by the EAP method to the Authentication Server (AS).

 In this standard, this key is at least 64 octets in length.

-medium access control (MAC) protocol data unit (MPDU): The unit of data exchanged between two peer MAC entities using the services of the physical layer (PHY).
+medium access control (MAC) protocol data unit: [MPDU] The unit of data exchanged between two peer MAC entities using the services of the physical layer (PHY).
 Syn: medium access control (MAC) frame.

-medium access control (MAC) service data unit (MSDU): Information that is delivered as a unit between MAC service access points (SAPs).
+medium access control (MAC) service data unit: [MSDU] Information that is delivered as a unit between MAC service access points (SAPs).

-medium access control (MAC) service tuple: The collection of a MAC service data unit (MSDU) along with the associated source address, destination address, priority, drop eligibility, service class, station vector, and MSDU format, which are all passed as parameters across the MAC service access point (SAP) and are all except the station vector delivered across the distribution system between access points (APs), mesh gates, and the portal of an extended service set (ESS).
+medium access control (MAC) service tuple: [MAC service tuple] The collection of a MAC service data unit (MSDU) along with the associated source address, destination address, priority, drop eligibility, service class, station vector, and MSDU format, which are all passed as parameters across the MAC service access point (SAP) and are all except the station vector delivered across the distribution system between access points (APs), mesh gates, and the portal of an extended service set (ESS).

-mesh basic service set (MBSS): A basic service set (BSS) that forms a self-contained network of mesh stations (STAs) that use the same mesh profile.
+mesh basic service set: [MBSS] A basic service set (BSS) that forms a self-contained network of mesh stations (STAs) that use the same mesh profile.
 An MBSS contains zero or more mesh gates, and can be formed from mesh STAs that are not in direct communication.

 mesh facility: The set of enhanced functions, channel access rules, frame formats, mutual authentication methods, and managed objects used to provide data transfer among autonomously operating stations (STAs) that might not be in direct communication with each other over a single instance of the wireless medium.
 Communication between STAs using the mesh facility takes place using only the wireless medium.
 The mesh facility transports a medium access control (MAC) service data unit (MSDU) between source and destination STAs over potentially multiple hops of the wireless medium without transiting the MAC service access point (SAP) at intermediate STAs.